dimkr/nss-tls/README.md

 By default, nss-tls performs all name lookup through [Quad9](https://www.quad9.net/doh-quad9-dns-servers/).

-To use a different DoH server, change the "resolvers" key of nss-tlsd.conf:
+To use a different DoH server, change the "resolvers" key of nss-tls.conf:

     [global]
     resolvers=https://cloudflare-dns.com/dns-query

-nss-tlsd looks for nss-tlsd.conf in user's home directory (when running as an unprivileged user) and the system configuration file directory (usually /etc).
+nss-tlsd looks for nss-tls.conf in user's home directory (when running as an unprivileged user) and the system configuration file directory (usually /etc).

 Alternatively, when building nss-tls, use the "resolvers" build option: